gigaherz/JsonThings/documentation/formats/EffectInstances.md

 # Effect Instance Definitions

 This format applies to effect instances as defined in other json files.
-There is no names definitions for effect instances at this point.
+There is no named definitions for effect instances at this point.

 See [Food](./Food.md) for an example of where this is used.